iterative/mlem.ai/content/docs/get-started/applying.md

 We see that the prediction was successfully printed in the stdout.

-## Generating predictions for a dataset from the command line

-You can also apply your models directly from CLI.
-This is how we usually do it for the batch scoring.
+## Batch scoring in CLI

-Let's create an example file and run `mlem apply`:
+In Batch scoring scenario you often want to apply your model to a dataset from a command line.
+Let's see how MLEM can help by creating an example file and running `mlem apply`:

 ```cli
 $ echo "sepal length (cm),sepal width (cm),petal length (cm),petal width (cm)
 0,1,2,3" > new_data.csv

 $ mlem apply models/rf new_data.csv -i --it pandas[csv]
 ⏳️ Importing object from new_data.csv
 ⏳️ Loading model from models/rf.mlem